MathieuAR-GDPSFH/community-guide/phpmyadmin/Detailed-Explanation-of-phpmyadmin-tables-and-columns.md

 ---
-description: An very lengthy, but in-depth explanation of the PhpMyAdmin tables
+description: A very lengthy, but in-depth explanation of the PhpMyAdmin tables
 ---

 # In-depth explanation of PhpMyAdmin tables and columns